 - Feeling confident

 So, here’s challenge number two: hold this posture for the next hour.

 It may sound easy, but for the majority of us, this will, unfortunately, prove to be quite the challenge without great mental discipline.

 In fact, our internal data study with 15,000 users revealed that during the workday, people on average spend only 36% of their time in ‘good posture’.
 That amounts to 38 minutes of poor posture per hour!

 This is not ideal at all considering the wealth of benefits people are missing out on by hunching over instead of straightening up.

 Slouching is Killing Your Productivity

-In addition to the benefits of good posture, experts have also identified the adverse effects poor posture that makes the above findings of the study even more troubling.
+In addition to the benefits of good posture, experts have also identified the adverse effects of poor posture, which can lead to: